Washington Heights Events: January 20–26

 Herbert Irving Comprehensive Cancer Center, at the Columbia Medical Center

-Washington Heights and Inwood Development Council, which sponsors the Medieval Festival
+Washington Heights and Inwood Development Council, which aids Uptown businesses

 Did we miss an important Uptown charity?
 Let us know!